The birth of the intracluster medium: the evolution of multiphase gas and Lyman-$\alpha$ haloes in a simulated $z\sim3$ protocluster: Discussion

 \subsection{Caveats to our analysis}

 The simplistic modelling of the ISM and the ISM--CGM boundary in our simulation is a key limitation of this work.
 We have shown how the SB of Ly$\alpha$ can vary significantly when our assumptions about photon escape from the galaxy are changed.
 However, we can conclude from our work that the inner parts of Ly$\alpha$ nebulae can only be powered by stellar emission when almost all ionising photons are allowed to escape the galaxy.
-We therefore require either a low dust-to-metal ratio, a significant contribution from the AGN itself, or a combination of both as these parameters lead to degenerate SB profiles.
-In future work, including an additional central source of Ly$\alpha$ photons would allow to investigate this further, though a full understanding may only be accessible by simulating a similar object with a better resolved multi-phase ISM model \citep{Hopkins2018,Marinacci2019,Kannan2025}, potentially also in combination with additional CGM refinement, though this would be an extremely expensive simulation for such a massive object.
+We therefore require either a lower effective attenuation than predicted by a Milky-Way-like dust model, a significant contribution from AGN-powered Ly$\alpha$ emission, or unresolved ISM structure that enhances Ly$\alpha$ escape and production efficiencies.
+In future work, including an additional central source of Ly$\alpha$ photons would allow us to investigate this further, though a full understanding may only be accessible by simulating a similar object with a better resolved multi-phase ISM model \citep{Hopkins2018,Marinacci2019,Kannan2025}, potentially also in combination with additional CGM refinement, though this would be an extremely expensive simulation for such a massive object.

 The version of the refinement scheme used in this work means we only have a single black hole in the simulation (see Section~\ref{Section:Methods:Simulations}).
 While we have verified the galaxy properties are comparable to the fiducial \textsc{Fable} simulation, this means we do not capture the impact of dual or multiple quasars on the illumination of Ly$\alpha$ haloes in this work.
 With future simulations, containing multiple active black holes, we will then be able to compare to observations of intergalactic bridges connecting quasar pairs \citep{ArrigoniBattaia2019b,Herwig2024}.